codewithkyle/munched/readme.md

-# Munched
+# Boilerplate

-A macro & calorie tracking app for fitness nerds.
+A Blazor PWA boilerplate built using Lumen and Redis.